camhoot/lichie.lorenzattractor/README.md

 ![image](https://user-images.githubusercontent.com/77128423/124222029-d5e17800-daf8-11eb-84be-57e05103cb75.png)

 A chaotic modulation source for synthesizers standalone version of the attractor found in my granular synth patch.
+This tool will be maintained and improved via this repository.

 ## Details